philezemonye/cyf-node-challenges/challenge-chat-server/README.md

 - [ ] Your routes should match the patterns established in class (RESTful).
 See the later spoiler section "Correct Routes" if you need the answer.

-You can use [this chat tester client](https://cyf-chat-tester.netlify.com/) to test your routes.

 ### Data model

 Each chat message is an object with the following properties: